mykelalvis/FATESRD/fate-srd.com/fate-core/Invoking and Compelling Aspects.md

 > Cynere succeeds on an attack, and causes her opponent to take the [Cut Across the Gut] consequence.
 On the next exchange, she attacks him again, and she can invoke that for free because she put it there, giving her a +2 or a reroll.

 If you want, you can pass your free invocation to another character.
 That allows you to get some teamwork going between you and a buddy.
-This is really useful in a conflict if you want to set someone up for a big blow---have everyone [[create advantage]] and pass their free invocations onto one person, then that person stacks all of them up at once for a huge bonus.
+This is really useful in a conflict if you want to set someone up for a big blow---have everyone [[Create Advantage]] and pass their free invocations onto one person, then that person stacks all of them up at once for a huge bonus.

 ### For Veterans